Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 As you’ve studied up on different solar systems, you’ve probably come across the types of systems that you can install.
 Do you go with a string inverter system or a microinverter system for your solar panels?
 There’s a lot to consider: cost, efficiency, and return on investment – just to name a few things.
 Whichever type of solar system you choose should be based on your unique energy needs.

-DC optimisers were developed to address some of the problems inherent in string inverter systems.
-Microinverters came along shortly afterwards.
-Since then, the solar community has been debating which solar system is better for solar panel efficiency.
+DC optimisers were developed by string system manufacturers to address some of the problems inherent in string inverter systems.
+Since then, the solar community has been debating which solar system is better for solar panel efficiency: microinverters, string inverters, or string inverters with DC optimisers.

-While string inverters have been around for a while, microinverters and DC optimisers are both relatively new technologies (for consumers) in the solar world.
-They’re both attached to individual solar panels and they both play a part in getting DC power to your home, battery, or the grid.
-There are some key differences between these three technologies.
+Microinverters and DC optimisers are completely different technologies but are often grouped together because they both enable panel-level optimisation.
+They’re both mounted underneath individual solar panels and they both play a part in getting power to your home, battery, or the grid.
+There are some key differences between these technologies.

 At Penrith Solar Centre, we only install microinverter systems.
 However, we want you to be a happy and informed shopper, empowered to make the right choice for your unique needs.
 In this article, you’ll receive an unbiased and honest look at all three of these technologies so you can decide for yourself what is going to be a better fit for your home.
-After all, you have to live in it.
+After all, you live in it, not us.

 • What is a String Inverter?